Child BMI Percentile Chart by Age Explained

 • Class 3 (severe) obesity: 140% or more of the 95th percentile BMI value

-What Each Percentile Range Means
+What Each Range Really Means for Your Kid

 Below the 5th Percentile (Underweight)